robomotic/awesome-guide-ai-safety/README.md

 | AI Principles | Google | Principles and practices for responsible AI | 2018 |
 | AI Ethics Framework | Singapore PDPC | Guidelines for ethical use of AI | 2020 |
 | AI Fairness 360 | IBM | Toolkit and framework for fairness in AI | 2018 |

+- **MIT AI Risk Repository (April 2025 Update):**
+  - The MIT AI Risk Repository is a comprehensive, regularly updated database of AI risks, frameworks, and taxonomies, supporting research, standards, and risk management.
+  - The April 2025 update added 9 new frameworks, ~600 new risks, and a new subdomain on multi-agent risks.
+Notable additions include:
+    - International Scientific Report on the Safety of Advanced AI
+    - Collaborative taxonomy of AI, algorithmic, and automation harms
+    - Multi-Agent Risks from Advanced AI
+    - Taxonomy of systemic risks from general-purpose AI
+    - AI Risk Atlas
+    - Generative AI misuse taxonomy
+    - Risk sources and management for general-purpose AI
+    - AI Hazard Management framework
+    - AILUMINATE AI Risk and Reliability Benchmark
+  - Access the repository at [airisk.mit.edu](https://airisk.mit.edu) or see the local summary: [April 2025 update of the AI Risk Repository.pdf](documents/April%202025%20update%20of%20the%20AI%20Risk%20Repository.pdf)

 ## SANS Institute Critical AI Security Guidelines